ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

    i += 1

 However, important portions of the behavior that are not self-apparent should include a note from the developer writing it.
-Otherwise, future developers may remove what they see as unnecessary.
+Otherwise, future developers can remove what they see as unnecessary.
 For example:

 .. code:: python

    # Be sure to reset the object's cache prior to exporting, otherwise
    # some portions of the database in memory will not be written.

    obj.update_cache()
    obj.write(filename)

 Inline comments
 ~~~~~~~~~~~~~~~
 Inline comments should be used sparingly.
 An inline comment is a comment
 on the same line as a statement.

 Inline comments should be separated by two spaces from the statement.
 For example:

 .. code:: python